 Making a medicinal herbal oil infusion using dried plants

-A good way to treat all kinds of afflictions, both internal and external, is by means of a medicinal herbal oil infusion.
-Herbal oil infusions or macerations using dried plants can be made year round.
+A good way to treat all kinds of afflictions, both internal and external, is by means of a medicinal herbal oil.
+Herbal oil macerations using dried plants can be made year round.
 Plus, it’s the easier way to make herbal oils, since you won’t have the added complications of moisture in the materials you’re working with.

 Herbal oil infusions are very useful when it comes to treating the skin.
 The oil forms a protective layer.
 Oil softens and soothes the skin, thus helping the herbs being absorbed properly.
 Both externally and internally an oil can actually promote the effect of the herb it carries.
 Think of the laxative properties of nettle combined with linseed or castor oil.